Why Setting a Custom Message Expiration is Safe and Courteous

 Meeting Invitations -From both a security and user experience perspective, meeting invites need to arrive in a timely manner.
 If your system sends a meeting invitation or reminder 1 hour before a meeting begins, take the extra step and expire any messages that have lived longer than this.

-Breaking News – Make sure that what your sending is still relevant, true, and the most up to date information possible.
+Breaking News – Make sure that what you’re sending is still relevant, true, and the most up to date information possible.

 Holidays – Nothing like asking someone to be your Valentine on February 15th – oof.
 Who else remembers #blackholetexts?